klerpi/caju/README.md

 ## Project Setup

 You need to make sure you have NodeJS and NPM in your computer.
-Then, simply run `npm install` inside the project root to install the depedencies.
+Then, simply run `npm install` inside the project root to install the dependencies.